MTG Phyrexia: All Will Be One release date, cards, and spoilers

 MTG Phyrexia: All Will Be One story

 In the 2022 Wizards Presents showcase, it was stated that in Phyrexia: All Will Be One “our villains grow ever stronger”.
-It’s pretty clear that this is the set where the Phyrexians’ plans come to fruition, before a massive showdown in March of the Machine marks the finale of the storyline.
+That’s because this is the set where the Phyrexians’ plans come to fruition, before a massive showdown in March of the Machine marks the finale of the storyline.

-What exactly are those plans?
+What exactly were those plans?
 Well, you see those tentacle thingies at the bottom of the image above?
-Those are the ‘branches’ of what Phyrexia’s calling its ‘invasion tree’, Realmbreaker.
-From March of the Machine artwork, it seems in that set, Realmbreaker is going to go smashing into planes throughout the multiverse.
+Those are the ‘branches’ of what Phyrexia dubbed its ‘invasion tree’, Realmbreaker.
+In the very next set, March of the Machine, Realmbreaker goes smashing into planes throughout the multiverse, setting the stage for an interplanar war.

-In Phyrexia: All Will Be One, the heroes are trying to take their newly forged Sylex superweapon, and dive through the many layers of Phyrexia to reach Realmbreaker’s Seedcore, and blow it up.
-Presumably, it isn’t going to go very well.
+In Phyrexia: All Will Be One, the heroes were trying to take their newly forged Sylex superweapon and dive through the many layers of Phyrexia to reach Realmbreaker’s Seedcore and blow it up.
+Spoilers: This didn’t go very well.

 MTG Phyrexia All Will Be One - a triangle with faces stuck to it

-It’s been a good decade since we visited New Phyrexia, and the plane’s changed quite a bit since last we came a-calling.
-Phyrexia: All Will Be One will have a whole new world to show us, with nine spheres to explore, from the “tangled copper wilderness” of the Hunter’s Maze to the spooky, cathedral-filled Fair Basilica.
+Before Phyrexia: All Will Be One it had been a good decade since we visited New Phyrexia, and the plane had changed quite a bit since we last came a-calling.
+Phyrexia: All Will Be One, therefore had a whole new world to show us, with nine spheres to explore, from the “tangled copper wilderness” of the Hunter’s Maze to the spooky, cathedral-filled Fair Basilica.

 YouTube Thumbnail

-One key, and worrying detail of the story, is that a grand total of five, yes five, planeswalkers will be compleated in MTG Phyrexia: All Will Be One.
-Check out the list of possible victims.
+One key detail of the story, is that a grand total of five, yes five, planeswalkers were compleated in MTG Phyrexia: All Will Be One.
+Ultimately it was fairly obvious that this process would be reversed, but it was still good fun to theorize about the list of possible victims.